-Sport and Active Recreation (SAR) invests in and facilitates the development of sport and active recreation across the Northern Territory.
+Sport, Recreation and Strategic Infrastructure (SRSI) invests in and facilitates the development of sport and active recreation across the Northern Territory (NT).
 This is done through a range of activities involving the provision of information, advice, services, programs and funding.
-SAR is also responsible for representing the Territory’s interests in policy and decision making forums regarding sport and active recreation development and delivery at a national level.
+SRSI is also responsible for representing the Territory’s interests in policy and decision making forums regarding sport and active recreation development and delivery at a national level.

-- leading the delivery of talent identification and nationally categorised athlete, coach, official and other sport personnel development programs through the Territory Sports Academy (TSA)
+- leading the delivery of talent identification and nationally categorised athlete, coach, official and other sport personnel development programs through the Northern Territory Sports Academy (NTSA)

 - management of major sport and active recreation infrastructure, including Hidden Valley Motor Sports Complex, the Marrara Indoor Stadium and the Leanyer and Palmerston Water Parks

 - management of the NT Sports Awards held annually to recognise the achievements of Territory athletes, coaches, officials and volunteers